aaronburt/guide-aaronburt/docs/install-tailscale.md

 ```

 :::tip
-LXC's by default come with the updates provisions from the image used, its reccommend to ensure they are updated for security.
+LXC's by default come with the updates provisions from the image used, it's recommended to ensure they are updated for security.
 :::